kayne-lee/bitcoin-predictor/README.md

 # bitcoin-predictor
-Developed an algorithm to predict the future price of Bitcoin using historical price and sentimental data
+Developed an algorithm to predict the future price of Bitcoin using historical price and sentimental data.
+This project used USD/BTC price from Yahoo Fincance, along with data from wikipedia about edits to the Bitcoin page.
+These datas were merged then used to train a random forest model then switched to XGBoost model to improve accuracy.
+Developped a backtesting system and use a robust error metric to determine if the algorithm is performing well.
+This system is also able to make next-day predictions.